Examining the Socio-economic Impact of Zoonotic Disease

 Researcher: Dr. Felix Lankester

 Working from East Africa, Dr. Lankester’s research team works with the spread of infectious diseases; primarily rabies and malignant catarrhal fever (MCF).
 They work to improve strategies for the regional elimination of rabies, develop vaccine strategies and assess the economic impact of MCF, and work to protect West and Central African primates through law enforcement, education, and habitat protection (Pandrillus Foundation).

-Zoë Campbell is a doctoral student in the Paul G. Allen School for Global Animal Health.
+Zoë Campbell is a doctoral student in the Paul G. Allen School for Global Health.
 She provided a first-hand account of her research in Tanzania.
 "A Tanzanian village is not complete without chickens.
 They are the most common form of livestock, kept by 48 percent of rural households.
 As a graduate student working under the Program for Enhancing Health and Productivity of Livestock, I want to understand why some households vaccinate their chickens and others do not."